Aurelien-Pelissier/Medium/Quantum Programming/src/Shor_factoring/README.md

 ### [The Ultimate Hack: Crack your Credit Card with Quantum Programming](https://medium.com/p/17ddd045eba6/edit)

-The code in this repository is inspired from he Qiskit implementation of [Tiago Leão](https://github.com/ttlion/ShorAlgQiskit).
+The code in this repository is inspired from the Qiskit implementation of [Tiago Leão](https://github.com/ttlion/ShorAlgQiskit).

 &nbsp;